 The link you send them could be to your website or to some page about a project you’ve done.
 You need to connect it to a relatable experience and say, “Hey I’m looking at doing something with you similar to what I did with XYZ company” and the link shows the work that you did with them.

 In showing the work that you did with them you’re basically showcasing the experiences that you create for people and you’re also establishing your credibility.
-It’s not just talk—you’re already doing it.
+It’s not just talking—you’re already doing it.

 6. Increase the chances your content will go viral.